luapower/luajit/luajit.md

 ### Finding [terra] modules

 The luajit executable was modified to call `require'terra'` before trying to run `.t` files at the command line.
-Also, it loads the file by calling `_G.loadfile` instead of the C function `lua_loadfile`.
+Also, it loads `.t` files by calling `_G.loadfile` instead of the C function `lua_loadfile`.

 `_G.loadfile` is overriden in `terralib_luapower.lua` to load `.t` files